Is it possible to buy a Velopresso coffee trike?

 How do you keep milk cool?

 Simplicity is the key.
-The largest of the storage drawers are fully insulated on all sides.
-With the addition of multiple ‘freezer blocks’ of the kind used by campers inserted at intervals between the milk containers milk is kept cool.
+The four larger storage drawers are designed to accept our insulated Coolbox inserts that with the addition of multiple ‘ice packs’ — of the kind used by campers — inserted at intervals between the milk containers milk is kept cool.
 In testing so far we have found this to be very affective throughout a long day.
-The blocks are then simply put into a domestic home freezer overnight to be “recharged” and ready for use again the next day.
+The ice packs are then simply put into a domestic home freezer overnight to be “recharged” (frozen) and ready for use again the next day.

 How long does it take to make a coffee?

-How good is the barista?
+The short answer is the same as it does for any other single barista operating a single-group lever machine… but then it comes down to how good is the barista?
 Do you mean an espresso or latte, a double or two singles?
 These elements all affect the “speed” of course.
-But lets start with grinding – please first watch the video on our site to get a good idea, as although it is edited the grinding sequence is in real time: dosing and grinding a double shot takes a total of about 10 seconds, then there’s tamping, loading the portafilter in the group and pulling the shot.
-The pull itself – including the pre-infusion pause of around 6 seconds with the lever down – is of course a standardised timing of around 25-30 seconds, so for that first double espresso, or two singles, it would take around 45 seconds.
+But lets look at this a bit closer starting with grinding – please first watch the ‘Making Coffee on a Velopresso’ video on the ABOUT page, to get a good idea, as although it is edited the grinding sequence is in real time: dosing and grinding a double shot takes a total of about 10 seconds, then there’s tamping, loading the portafilter in the group and pulling the shot.
+The pull itself – including the pre-infusion pause of around 6 seconds with the lever down – is of course a standardised timing of around 25-30 seconds depending on your preferences, so for that first double espresso, or two singles, it would take around 45 seconds.
 If you include steaming and pouring milk, taking payment from the customer, etc., this might go up to 60-90 seconds, but ultimately this would depend on the skill of the barista.
-Based on initial testing with an experienced professional barista we estimate that the Velopresso operation to be able to achieve around 40-50 drinks per hour, i.e. an average of 1.5mins per drink, allowing for serving, steaming and pouring milk, taking change etc. Do not confuse this with stats about machine production capacity found on other sites. i.e. technically if only producing single espresso’s (the normal reference) and just handing them out the output would be more like 120-150 shots per hour.
-But with Velopresso the emphasis is on quality – of the whole experience but particularly the freshness of the grind – and with it’s single group will never compete for “speed” with multi-group cafe setups.
-Please see the MACHINE and WHY section for more about the features and benefits of the machine.
+With sufficient skill the barista can multi-task so that the drink cycles overlap, and the Velopresso operation can achieve 40–50 drinks per hour, i.e. an average of 1.1 to 1.5mins per drink, allowing for serving, steaming and pouring milk, taking change, etc. (see our video ‘Time Trial # 2’ for a demonstration).
+Do not confuse this with statistics found on other manufacturer’s sites which tend to quote a figure based on the maximum number of single espressos the machine can make in an hour with respect to the shot pull and recovery time of the machine only.
+We have done our own ‘espresso’ test of this kind (see our video ‘Time Trial #1’) and the Velopresso output is 100-120 shots per hour.
+With Velopresso the emphasis is on quality – of the whole experience but particularly the freshness of the grind – and while a single group can’t compete with a 2 or 3 group cafe setup and multiple baristas for pure “speed” alone, the quality of the drink and the experience is unique!
+Please see the ABOUT and SPECIFICATION pages, and Order Guide for more information.

 What brand of espresso machine do you use?